BeansAreOk/HFM-Redux/README.md

 - Adding wargoals no longer requires any jingoism requirement
 - Connected all offshore islands as straits to the home island in Japan
 - Panama, Kiel and the Suez Canals are now their own states
+- Mod split into mod and map mode files

 Flavour changes: